emberist/mrburns/README.md

 ### Create a Merge Request

-This commands open for you a prefilled marge reuest page
+This commands open for you a prefilled marge request page

 ```bash
 mrburns mr